tanimislam/nprstuff/docsrc/source/new_functionality.rst

-       movie               If chosen, convert an MP4 into an animated GIF. youtube             If chosen, convert a YOUTUBE video with URL into an animated GIF. aspected            If chosen, create an aspected MP4 file from an input MP4 file. fromimages          If chosen, then convert a sequence of PNG images into an MP4 file.
+       movie               If chosen, convert an MP4 into an animated GIF. youtube             If chosen, convert a YOUTUBE video with URL into an animated GIF. aspected            If chosen, create an aspected MP4 file from an input MP4 file. fromimages          If chosen, then convert a sequence of PNG/JPEG/TIF images into an MP4 file.

    optional arguments:
      -h, --help            show this help message and exit